thaciopimenta/GoogleDA/README.md

-# Prepare, Process, Analyze and Share
+# Prepare, Process, Analyze and Share:
 ### 1 - First, I had to format the TIMESTAMP type in R so I could query it correctly using BigQuery.
 ##### The script is in [formatting.R](https://github.com/thaciopimenta/GoogleDA/blob/main/formatting.R)